dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 # How to get featured?

-Do you prefer a video version? here is a 3 minutes video for you
+Do you prefer a video version?
+Here is a 3 minutes video for you.

 [![](https://daily-now-res.cloudinary.com/image/upload/v1647589793/docs/how-to-get-featured-youtube.png)](https://youtu.be/sRwoLWDIYCI)